How To Choose Between The Best Observation Decks in New York?

 There might also be special trips for New Year’s Eve, where you can take a ride before the ball drops and watch the fireworks from above.

 Imagine being a bird above this concrete jungle where dreams are made of, feeling an adrenaline rush in the safety of the cabin.
-Once in a lifetime material!
+Once-in-a-lifetime material!

-Don’t fancy a helicopter ride IRL?
-Use the One World Observatory interactive game to take a ride one instead.
+Use the One World Observatory interactive game to take a ride instead.

 Here’s our guide to unique things to do in NYC for more unusual tips.